kdonthi/MiniBlockchain/README.md

 }
 ```

+We get a message from the `ingress_receiver` channel, which we get through exclusive access through the `RwLock`,
+and copies and broadcasts it to multiple different places asynchronously using the `egress_senders` channels.
+We even simulate real world scenarios by introducing randomized delays (`introduce_latency()`) and dropping messages (`should_drop()`)
+randomly according to a configured drop rate.

 #### Blockchainceptual
 Conceptual questions about the blockchain.
 Answer in the space below each question.

 ##### [C1]
 What effect should we expect changing the number of transactions in a block to have on our Blockchain?
 Would it help or hurt temporary forking?

+Increasing the number of transactions allows us to have higher throughput but also increases the load on the blockchain for each block.
+Increasing block size hurts temporary forking,
+because it increases the cost of re-mining and decreases the incentive for nodes to build on a side chain.

 ##### [C2]
 What would happen if we did not initialize the chain representations with a genesis block?

+It would be like trying to have a tree without its root node; it would become challenging to manage any forks or verify any new blocks without having a previous hash to reference.

 ##### [C3]
 One of our simulation benchmarks was the chains' edit score.
 What qualities of our network does this best measure (if any)?
 Is there a better way to measure something similar.